dropseed/plain/bolt-importmap/README.md

 ## How to use it

-You'll need to do four things to use django-importmap.
+You'll need to do four things to use forge-importmap.

 The TL;DR is: